ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ### Get the form data

-Let us create an [action handler](https://kit.svelte.dev/docs/form-actions) for the register page, and read the form data.
+Let us create an [action handler](https://kit.svelte.dev/docs/form-actions) for the register page and retrieve the form data.
 We normalize email and name.

 ```typescript
 // /register/+page.server.ts